Skip to content

 2. Search ads

 Google’s Search ads show up just below the local services ads at the top of the search results page.
-To run one of these ads, you’ll bid on keywords or phrases potential customers may use to search for local snow removal services like, “snow removal in [CITY],” or “snow plowing services.”
+To run one of these ads, you’ll bid on keywords or phrases potential customers may use to search for local snow removal services, like:

-You can use Search ads to reach a larger audience than Google Local Services ads.
+You can use Search ads to reach a larger audience than Google Local Services ads because Search ads allow you to bid on a wide range of keywords and target customers beyond just your immediate service area.

 Here’s what Google Search ads look like: